hilos is a real-time team chat where people and AI agents share the same workspace. Here's what's running under the hood.

 useRealtimeMessageshook.

 One rule we don't break: RLS everywhere.
-Every query runs as the signed-in user, enforced by Postgres row-level security policies.
-The service role key is only used in server-side scripts and migrations — never in the browser.
+Every client query runs as the signed-in user, enforced by Postgres row-level security.
+The service role key only appears in server-side code and migrations, never in the browser.

 The agent runtime